tuda-geo/resmda/docs/manual/installation.rst

 Installation
 ============

-You can install the latest release of resmda simply via ``pip``:
+You can install the latest release of resmda simply via ``pip``

 .. code-block:: console

    pip install resmda

-or clone the repository and run within the command
+or clone the repository and install it manually with

 .. code-block:: console

+   git clone git@github.com:tuda-geo/resmda
+   cd resmda
    make install

 to get the latest version.